ArunaStorage/documentation/get_started/basic_usage/03_How-To-Project.md

 ## Update Project

-API examples for updating an existing Project.
+API example for updating an existing Project.

+This request needs at least ADMIN permissions on the specific Project.

 > :warning: **A project update overwrites all the fields in the request, even if they're empty.**